Word frequency and sentiment analysis of twitter messages during Coronavirus pandemic: Sentiment Analysis of Twitter Messages

 \section{Sentiment Analysis of Twitter Messages}

-Sentiment analysis is a fast growing field due to its capacity to interpret emotional quotient of a text.It has often been defined as a computational study that relates to people's attitudes, emotions and opinions towards a subject \cite{medhat2014sentiment}.
-The key intent of sentiment analysis is to gauge opinions, identify hidden sentiments and finally to classify their polarity into positive, negative or neutral.
-Sentiment analysis has been immensely used in customer reviews \cite{kang2012measuring}, news and blogs \cite{godbole2007large}, and stock market \cite{nguyen2015topic} to name a few.
-Several methods have been deployed for sentiment analysis including Support Vector Machines \cite{chen2011quality}, Naive Bayes \cite{rui2013whose}, and Artificial Neural Networks \cite{moraes2013document}.
-There have also been several papers that have provided algorithms for sentiment analysis on twitter posts \cite{agarwal2011sentiment},\cite{ghiassi2013twitter}, \cite{severyn2015twitter}, \cite{saif2012semantic}. \\
+Sentiment analysis is a fast growing field due to its capacity to interpret emotional quotient of a text.
+A common definition of it is a computational investigation into people's attitudes, feelings, and views toward a topic \cite{medhat2014sentiment}.
+Sentiment analysis is mostly used to evaluate viewpoints, uncover latent emotions, and finally to classify their polarity into negative, positive or neutral.
+Some examples related to applications for sentiment analysis include customer reviews \cite{kang2012measuring}, news and blogs \cite{godbole2007large}, and the stock market \cite{nguyen2015topic}.
+A number of techniques, such as Artificial Neural Networks \cite{moraes2013document}, Naive Bayes \cite{rui2013whose} and, Support Vector Machines \cite{chen2011quality} have been used for sentiment analysis.
+A number of publications have also offered algorithms for sentiment analysis on tweets \cite{agarwal2011sentiment}, \cite{ghiassi2013twitter}, \cite{severyn2015twitter}, \cite{saif2012semantic}.

-In the present work, we use the Python built-in package TextBlob \cite{loria2018textblob} to perform sentiment analysis of tweets pertaining to the coronavirus outbreak.
-The analysis has been conducted on two datasets: one corresponds to the tweets made by WHO and the other is the one that contains tweets that have been retweeted more than 1000 times.
-The polarity values of individual tweets have been computed.
-The interpretation of these values is as follows:\\ polarity $>$ 0 implies positive;\\ polarity $<$ 0 implies negative;\\ polarity $=$ 0 implies neutral.\\